tilakn2/tilakn2/README.md

 ## Hi, I'm Tilak! 👋
-A data analyst with a passion for driving meaningful impact through collaboration and hardwork!
+A data and Business analyst with a passion for driving meaningful impact through collaboration and hardwork!

 🎓 Master’s in Technology Management @ UIUC